jitsi/jitsi-utils/src/main/java/org/jitsi/utils/config/README.md

 # Config

-The `org.jitsi.utils.config` package contains classes for defining configuration properties in way that abstracts the property itself away from a particular 'key' and 'source' of the property.
+The `org.jitsi.utils.config` package contains classes for defining configuration properties in a way that abstracts the property itself away from a particular 'key' and 'source' of the property.

 Each configuration property definition (created by subclassing `ConfigProperty`) has 3 properties:
 1. A list of suppliers
-2. A 'read frequency' strategy
+1. A 'read frequency' strategy
-3. A 'not found' strategy
+1. A 'not found' strategy

 #### Suppliers
 A supplier for a configuration property queries some source and returns a value, if found, for that property.
 Multiple suppliers can be provided to perform 'fallback' mechanics for a property.